sunsetjkyle/alx-system_engineering-devops/0x00-shell_basics/README.md

-A Script that Deletes the file betty
+A script that Deletes the directory my_first_directory that is in the /tmp directory